Connection between in-plane upper critical field $H_{c2}$ and gap symmetry in layered $d$-wave superconductors revisited: Angular dependence of and its connection with gap symmetry

-From all these results, we see that both the magnitudes and the detailed angular dependence of in-plane $H_{c2}$ are significantly influenced by a number of physical parameters.
-A particularly interesting feature is the fourfold oscillation pattern of angle dependent $H_{c2}$ can be shifted by $\pi/4$ if one varies any one of these parameters. $H_{c2}$ may exhibit its maxima along either nodal or antinodal directions, depending on the specific values of relevant parameters, which is apparently in sharp contrast in the naive notion that $H_{c2}$ always displays the same angle dependence of the $d$-wave superconducting gap.
+From above results, we know that the detailed angular dependence of in-plane $H_{c2}$ is significantly influenced by a number of physical parameters.
+The fourfold oscillation pattern of $H_{c2}$ can be shifted by $\pi/4$ if we tune anyone of these parameters.
+The fact that $H_{c2}$ may exhibit its maxima along either nodal or antinodal directions denies the naive expectation that $H_{c2}$ always displays the same angular dependence as the $d$-wave gap.
+Therefore, one should be very careful when fitting theories with experiments, because inaccurate and even wrong conclusions will be drawn if some of the parameters are not properly chosen.
+Due to the complicated dependence of $H_{c2}$ on various parameters and inevitable approximations employed in the theoretical calculations, it is infeasible to identify the precise gap symmetry solely by measuring the fourfold oscillation of $H_{c2}$.

+The temperature $t$ plays a particular role since it is usually the only free parameter in one specific material.
+Our results show that there is generally a $\pi/4$ difference in the positions of the maxima of $H_{c2}$ and those of $d$-wave gap for $t < t^{*}=T^{*}/T_{c}$, provided that $g$ is sufficiently large.
+We emphasize that this conclusion does not depend on the specific values of other five parameters.
+Indeed, those five parameters change the fourfold oscillation of $H_{c2}$ by altering the critical value $T^{*}$.
+However, $H_{c2}$ and $d$-wave gap always exhibit their maxima at exactly the same angles once $t$ exceeds $t^{*}$, which indicates that the Pauli paramagnetic effect is relatively weak compared to the orbital effect at higher $T$.

+In order to better understand this point, we plot the relation between $t^{*}$ and $g$ for several values of velocity $v_{0}$ in Fig.~\ref{Fig:tStar}.
+Since larger $g$ represents stronger Pauli paramagnetic effect and larger $v_{0}$ describes stronger orbital effect, this figure clearly shows how $t^{*}$ is determined by the competition between the orbital and Pauli paramagnetic effects.
+The monotonic increase of $t^{*}$ with growing $g$ confirms the conclusion that strong Pauli paramagnetic effect causes the $\pi/4$ difference between the angular dependence of $H_{c2}$ and $d$-wave gap.